onyx-platform/onyx/doc/user-guide/what-does-it-offer.md

 #### Transactional Semantics

 Inside of the pipelines that Onyx lays, data needs to be moved around between nodes in the HornetQ cluster.
-Onyx uses transactions to move that data - meaning we gain exactly-once-per-transaction execution semantics.
+Onyx uses transactions to move that data - meaning we gain transactional execution semantics.
 Onyx won't replay batches after they're been committed to storage.
 Note that pre-commit failure will cause the entire batch to be replayed, just as a database transaction might partially execute and rollback in the face of failure.

 #### Transparent Code Reuse for Batch and Streaming